OleHolmNielsen/GPAW-benchmark-2023/README.md

 ```

 The building of GCC, OpenMPI and FFTW will be particularly time consuming,
-and this task may take several hours!
+and this task may take a number of hours!

 Now the foss toolchain modules can be loaded: